d-v-b/data-model/docs/geozarr-minispec.md

 the `"id"` field of each `TileMatrix` object in the `"tileMatrices"` field in the `"TileMatrixSet"` object in the `tile_matrix_set` field in the [`MultiscaleMetadata`](#multiscalemetadata) object in the `"multiscales"` field in the attributes of the Multiscale Dataset.
 Or, more compactly, using a path-like JSON query:

 `attributes.multiscales.tile_matrix_set.tileMatrices[$idx].id`

+#### Extra members

+A multiscale Dataset should not contain any members that are not explicitly declared in the `"multiscales"` field for that multiscale Dataset.
+Any additional Zarr arrays and groups should be considered external to the GeoZarr model.

 ## Appendix